kyle-tennison/onpy/README.md

 If we look in our browser, we'll see a new document aptly named "Cylinder Example."

 ![A screenshot of the code output](.github/media/readme_screenshot.png)

+## User Guide

+For a more in-depth guide on how to use OnPy, view the [user guide](/guide.md).
+This gives a detailed explanation on how to use all of OnPy's features.

 ## Contributing